Balista: History

 Balista was the praetorian prefect under Valerian.
-After the Sasanian Empire defeated and captured that emperor in the Battle of Edessa.
-Balista, along with Macrianus, harassed the Sasanian army, even capturing Shapur's treasure and harem.
+After the Sasanian Empire defeated and captured that emperor in the Battle of Edessa, Balista, along with Macrianus, harassed the Sasanian army, even capturing Shapur’s treasure and harem.
 Joined, in some accounts, by Odaenathus, the Lord of Palmyra, they routed the Sasanian army that was returning from the ravaging of Cilicia.
 Then Macrianus proclaimed his sons, Macrianus Minor and Quietus, as emperors.

 He stayed with Quietus in the East, while Macrianus and his elder son moved with the army against the West.
-In the Balkans, Macrianus were routed by the commander of Roman cavalry, Aureolus, a general loyal to Gallienus, and killed.
+In the Balkans, both Macriani were routed by the commander of Roman cavalry, Aureolus, a general loyal to Gallienus, and killed.
 Then, according to some accounts, Gallienus invited Odaenathus to turn against his former allies, Ballista and Quietus.
 Neither the time nor manner of Balista's death can be ascertained with certainty, but it is believed to have happened about November 261, and to have been contrived by Odaenathus.
 Another suggestion is that they were killed by their own men at Emesa.